francescobbo/aomega08.github.io/02_the_system_memory.md

 Unit (or MMU), so it doesn't support what is today known as *pagination*, but it still has a few quirks.

-At least, it only has 2 MiB of RAM, so it will be really easy to emulate the physical memory by just allocating a large enough array and shove stuff there.
+At least, it only has 2 MB of RAM, so it will be really easy to emulate the physical memory by just allocating a large enough array and shove stuff there.

 ### The PSX Memory Map